OmarK29/Node_Mind_Map/README.md

 - Per-node toggles: show body, show neighbors list

 ### Connections
-- Click a port dot on any node to start a connection, click another node or port to complete it — no mode switching
+- Click a port dot on any node to start a connection, click another node or port to complete it
 - Add connections by typing a node name or ID in the sidebar (autocomplete dropdown)
 - Connections have an optional **label** and optional **relation** labels (one per end, e.g. parent → child)
 - Relation presets: parent/child, higher/lower, left/right, cause/effect, before/after